apache/jackrabbit-site/src/site/markdown/index.md

 are available and releases will follow.
 See [OAK-8870](https://issues.apache.org/jira/browse/OAK-8870) for more information.

+#### March 16th, 2020: Apache Jackrabbit Oak 1.22.2 released
+Apache Jackrabbit Oak 1.22.2 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.22) page for more details.

 #### February 19th, 2020: Apache Jackrabbit Oak 1.4.26 released
 Jackrabbit Oak 1.4.26 is a patch release that contains fixes and improvements over the previous 1.4.x release.
 See the